Tomb of Khan-e-Jahan Bahadur Kokaltash

-Tomb of Khan-e-Jahan Bahadur Kokaltash is a 17th-century tomb of a Mughal governor that is located in Mohalla Ganj, in the Pakistani city of Lahore.
+Tomb of Khan-e-Jahan Bahadur Kokaltash is a 17th-century tomb of a Mughal governor that is located in Railway Workshops Area, in the Pakistani city of Lahore's LARECHS Cooperative Society.
 He was a foster-brother to the Emperor Aurangzeb Alamgir.

 History

 Khan-e-Jahan Bahadur Zafar Jung Kokaltash served as the Mughal Sūbahdar (governor) of Lahore from 11 April 1691 – 1693.
 In mid-1693, Aurangzeb dismissed him from this office.
 Four years later, Khan-e-Jahan died on 23 November 1697 in Lahore and he was buried here, in this tomb.

 Historic evidences are obscure about Khan-e-Jahan.
 Historians have different views about who is buried here.
 Historian Kanhaiya Lal remarks that he was a Vizier and Umrā-ul-Umrā during the reign of the Mughal Emperor Akbar and that he died in 1602.
 He was a noble-man, named Khan-e-Jahan Bahadur Zafar Jung Kokaltash, during the reign of Mughal Emperor Aurangzeb.

 Most historians disagree on Kanhaiya Lal's remark.
 Another historian, Noor Ahmed Chishti in his "Tehqeeqt-e-Chishti" did not have any written views about Khan-e-Jahan Bahadur, but only wrote about the tomb's structure.

 It has been rumored that some English chiefs had converted this tomb into a dancing house.

 The grave of Khan-e-Jahan was demolished in Ranjit Singh's Era when the Sikh Empire collapsed in 1849, and construction of Lahore Cantonment was underway.
 It is one of the last tombs built in the late era of Aurangzeb.